sunilabrahamindia/sunilabraham/publications/the-net-neutrality-debate-trai-has-a-point-in-imposing-temporary-ban-on-free-basics.md

 ---
 layout: default
-title: "The Net Neutrality dDbate: TRAI Has a Point in Imposing Temporary Ban on Free Basics"
+title: "The Net Neutrality Debate: TRAI Has a Point in Imposing Temporary Ban on Free Basics"
 description: "An opinion article by Sunil Abraham analysing TRAI’s temporary prohibition of Facebook’s Free Basics in India and advocating for principle-based net neutrality regulation."
 categories: [Media articles, Publications]
 date: 2015-12-25